 Amendments may be made to the Fire District budget in accordance with N.J.S.A 40A: 14-78.3.
-The budget may not be amended subsequent to its final adoption and approval.

 Subsequent to the adoption of the Fire District budget, the amount of money to be raised by taxation in support of the Fire District budget must appear on the ballot for the annual election for approval of the legal voters.